Frequently Asked Questions :: FAQ

 Q: I noted that some of the PSA options will begin

-Q: What are the odds for being selected for the
+Q: What are the odds of being selected for the

-various PSA options I might quality for?
+various PSA options I might qualify for?
 Since I can only apply for one, this is an important

 Credits - Numbers